We believe in price transparency and billing accountability and we understand that bills for medical care can be confusing. Our staff is here to help.

 For general information, please call 435-719-3536 or select a subject from the menu below.

-When making a payment by mail, please include your full name and account number.
-Your account number can be found at the top right-hand side of your bill.
-We will accept the following types of payment via mail:
+For payment by mail, include your full name and account number.
+Your account number is at the top right-hand side of your bill.
+We accept the following types of payment via mail:

 - Personal Check

 - Traveler’s Check

 - Money Order